osrf/gazebo_tutorials/drcsim_visualization/tutorial.md

 ### Visualizing Sensor Information

 Now we will add sensors to visualize.
 Click 'Add' to add a new item and add 'rviz > Camera'.
 Under the Camera item in the displays window, click the empty space to the right of 'Image Topic' and an empty field should appear.
 Select or type `/multisense_sl/camera/left/image_raw`.
 You should now see the camera video feed in a small frame.
 Note that rviz displays an overlay of the robot model on the camera image, which may cause circles to appear in the camera images.
 The overlays can be turned off by setting the Camera > Overlay Alpha to 1.0.
+Note: The camera images may appear grey as there is nothing in front of Atlas so try dropping a box in front of the robot to see it in the camera feed.

 [[file:files/Rviz_atlas_with_camera_2.7.png|640px]]

 Now add a LaserScan using a similar method as the camera, and change the 'Topic' to `/multisense_sl/laser/scan`.
-You should now see a visualization of the laser scan in rviz.
+Again, to see the laser scan visualization in rviz, drop a box in front of the robot to see red points rendered over it as it falls.

 Poke around in rviz and add different sensors or robot information.
 TF visualizes the joint transformations, Map visualizes a 2D collision map, PointCloud(2) visualizes depth information from sensors like a Microsoft Kinect.